graphql-aspnet/graphql-aspnet.github.io/docs/advanced/subscriptions.md

 ### Creating Custom Protocols

-If you wish to add support for your own messaging protocol you need to implement `ISubscriptionClientProxyFactory` and create instances of a `ISubscriptionClientProxy` that can communicate with a connected client in your chosen protocol.
+If you wish to add support for your own websocket messaging protocol you need to implement `ISubscriptionClientProxyFactory` and create instances of a `ISubscriptionClientProxy` that can communicate with a connected client in your chosen protocol.

 ```csharp